scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 It enables users to rapidly write code that is portable and immediately usable in virtually all biomolecular simulation communities.
 It has a very active international developer community with researchers that are expert developers and users of a wide range of simulation codes.
 MDAnalysis is widely used (the original paper :cite:`Michaud-Agrawal:2011fu` has been cited more than 195 times) and forms the foundation for more specialized biomolecular simulation tools.
-Ongoing and future developments will improve performance further, introduce transparent parallelisation schemes to utilize multi-core systems efficiently, and interface with the `SPIDAL library`_ for high performance data analytics algorithms.
+Ongoing and future developments will improve performance further, introduce transparent parallelisation schemes to utilize multi-core and GPU systems efficiently, and interface with the `SPIDAL library`_ for high performance data analytics algorithms.

 Acknowledgements